Stef and I have been rolling with VB Air Suspension in our RV for over a month now, and there’s no going back. We’re hooked!

 So now that you have the data, ask yourself, which van would you rather be riding in?
 I did ask myself that question!
 Not only do I ride in the van, but I have to work on a laptop on the dinette while Swervy McWhiplash (aka Stef) is driving.
 The end result of all this is that I’m convinced that the VB Air Suspension did indeed smooth out the ride.
 Stef and I felt it.
 Ms. Soloway certainly felt it.
 And now, I’ve got data that shows it.

-I’m considering this case closed, and a verdict in favor of the VB Air Suspension.
+I’m considering this case closed, and a verdict in favour of the VB Air Suspension.